 After college my love of Jewelry making took a back seat to various careers through out the years.
 During this time I would occasionally make jewelry for friends and teach private students.

 In the early 2000’s a friend introduced me to Hadar Jacobson.
 I began taking classes with Hadar and fell in love with Metal Clay.
-Recently I discovered Camp PMC and completed both PMC 101 and 201 becoming certified to teach through Camp PMC.
+I discovered Camp PMC and have completed Courses 101, 201 and 301.
+I am now certified as a Principal Instructor for Camp PMC.

 My metal clay jewelry is inspired by my love of nature.
 Often using elements I find in nature, like wasp’s nests, pods, leaves and bones.